josevicgom/josevicgom.github.io/index.md

 Before that, I was a health economist at the [Germans Trias i Pujol Hospital](https://www.hospitalgermanstrias.cat/en) in Barcelona and a public health specialist at the [WHO/PAHO](https://www.paho.org/en).
 In 2023 I graduated in [Philosophy, Politics & Economics](https://www.upf.edu/en/web/graus/grau-filosofia-politica-i-economia) at Universitat Pompeu Fabra, Universidad Carlos III de Madrid *et al.* You can download my CV [here](./assets/cv_vicentegomez.pdf).

-My research aims to answer questions regarding the value of policies in public health through quantitative measures related to health economics and general economic and policy evaluation.
-In doing so, I employ various data-driven methodologies and leverage extensive datasets to analyze and extract valuable insights.
-In plain language, I use data to figure out if certain actions or programs are worth it for public health.
+I have a broad interest in health and labour economics, where I employ various data-driven methodologies and leverage extensive datasets to analyze and extract valuable insights.

 I am also a first-generation college graduate, and in my free time I do powerlifting and enjoy reading economic history and political theory, among other things.